mariawolf29/Belly_Button_Biodiversity/README.md

 ## Technologies used:
 JavaScript
 Plotly

-# The goals of this challenge
+HTML/CSS
+Bootstrap
+JSON

+# Goals

 ## Create a bar chart of the top ten bacterial species in a volunteer’s navel.
 Use JavaScript to select only the most populous species.
 When an individual’s ID is selected, the top 10 bacterial species (OTUs) should be visualized with a bar chart.
 Create a horizontal bar chart to display the top 10 OTUs found in that individual.